-Rules of Magnification.
+Rules Of Magnification.

 higher the power of the lens, the closer you must get to the object being viewed and the smaller the field of

-- As the power of a lens increases, the diameter of the lens decreases.
+- As the power of a lens increases the diameter of the lens decreases.

+the power(magnification}of a lens.
 The terms are sometimes confused.